Media Kit

 -

 N.E.
 (Nancy) Lasater is a novelist who writes about ordinary people facing life-changing challenges and finding unexpected courage.
 Her debut novel, Farmer’s Son, follows a young man labeled “defective” in the 1970s as he struggles with shame, abuse, family secrets, and self-worth.
-Praised by prominent dyslexic voices for its honest, compassionate portrayal of learning differences, the audiobook narrated by the author herself will be released in February 2026.
+Praised by critics and prominent dyslexics for its honest, compassionate portrayal, the audiobook narrated by the author herself will be released in February 2026.

-Her second novel, Alternate Endings, explores caregiving, midlife reinvention, and what it means for a woman to choose herself while still loving the people who depend on her.
+Her second novel, Alternate Endings, explores caregiving, discrimination, midlife reinvention, and whether a woman can choose herself while still loving the people who depend on her.

-A former trial lawyer, Lasater is also a painter, long-distance hiker, and mom, bringing warmth, humor, and curiosity to conversations about creativity, resilience, caregiving and second acts.
+A former trial lawyer, Lasater is also a professional painter, long-distance hiker, and late-in-life mom.
+She brings warmth, humor, and curiosity to conversations about creativity, resilience, hidden challenges, and second acts.

 -

 N.E.
 (Nancy) Lasater is a novelist whose work explores the courage it takes to be human — especially when life demands more of us than we ever expected.
-Her fiction illuminates ordinary people confronting extraordinary emotional, familial, and cultural pressures with honesty and compassion.
+Her fiction is about ordinary people facing extraordinary emotional, familial, and cultural pressures with honesty and compassion.

-Her debut novel Farmer’s Son tells the story of Bobby McAllister, a dyslexic young man labeled “defective” in 1971 whose struggle with shame, abuse, family secrets, and self-worth ripples across generations.
-The novel has resonated deeply with readers and communities affected by learning differences and has been celebrated for its powerful portrayal of identity, resilience, and redemption.
+Her debut novel Farmer’s Son tells the story of Bobby McAllister, a dyslexic young man labeled “defective” in 1971, whose struggles with shame, abuse, family secrets, and self-worth ripple across generations.
+The novel has resonated deeply with readers and communities affected by learning differences and has been celebrated for its powerful portrayals of identity, resilience, and redemption.

-In Alternate Endings, Lasater explores the complexities of caregiving, self-sacrifice, and self-discovery through Calyce Tate, a middle-aged woman caught in the “sandwich generation” between aging parents and adult children.
-Based on Greek mythology, the novel speaks to anyone navigating competing responsibilities while seeking a life of meaning on their own terms.
+In Alternate Endings, Lasater explores the complexities of caregiving, self-sacrifice, and self-discovery through Calyce Tate, a middle-aged woman caught in the “sandwich generation” between an elderly mother and a young adult son.
+Based on Greek mythology, the novel speaks to anyone meeting competing responsibilities while watching their own life disappear.

-A former litigator and trial lawyer and now a writer, painter, and long-distance hiker, Lasater brings both analytical depth and emotional insight to discussions about creativity, personal growth, resilience, and the art of storytelling.
+A former litigator and trial lawyer and now a writer, professional painter, and long-distance hiker, Lasater brings both analytical depth and emotional insight to discussions about creativity, personal growth, difficult families, steadfast resilience, and the art of storytelling.

 Book Info